awslabs/aws-sdk-swift/reference/0.x/AWSTranscribe/TranscribeClientProtocol.md

 func getMedicalVocabulary(input: GetMedicalVocabularyInput, completion: @escaping (ClientRuntime.SdkResult<GetMedicalVocabularyOutputResponse, GetMedicalVocabularyOutputError>) -> Void)
 ```

-### getTranscriptionJob(input:​completion:​)
+### getTranscriptionJob(input:completion:)

 Returns information about a transcription job.
-To see the status of the job, check the
-TranscriptionJobStatus field.
-If the status is COMPLETED, the job is finished and
-you can find the results at the location specified in the TranscriptFileUri field.
-If you enable content
-redaction, the redacted transcript appears in RedactedTranscriptFileUri.
+To see the status of the job, check the TranscriptionJobStatus field.
+If the status is COMPLETED, the job is finished and you can find the results at the location specified in the TranscriptFileUri field.
+If you enable content redaction, the redacted transcript appears in RedactedTranscriptFileUri.

 ``` swift
 func getTranscriptionJob(input: GetTranscriptionJobInput, completion: @escaping (ClientRuntime.SdkResult<GetTranscriptionJobOutputResponse, GetTranscriptionJobOutputError>) -> Void)
 ```

-### getVocabulary(input:​completion:​)
+### getVocabulary(input:completion:)

 Gets information about a vocabulary.